 The 13th Amendment(1865) abolished slavery; the 14th Amendment (1868) defined citizenship; the 15th Amendment (1870) protected voting rights.
 These amendments were intended to eliminate the last remnants of slavery and to protect the citizenship of African Americans.
 A short period of initial freedoms quickly eroded into “second class” civil rights and, in some cases, new forms of slavery.
 By the late 19th century, Jim Crow laws created a system of segregation.

 Photograph, Frederick Douglass, ca. 1879

-Portraits National Archives, Frank W. Legg Photographic Collection of Portraits of Nineteenth-Century Notables Collection FL (ARC ID 558770)
+Portraits National Archives, Frank W. Legg Photographic Collection of Portraits of Nineteenth-Century Notables Collection FL (National Archives Identifier 558770)